tcltk/tcl/doc/markdown/split.md

 # Description

-Returns a list created by splitting \fIstring\fR at each character that is in the \fIsplitChars\fR argument.
-Each element of the result list will consist of the characters from \fIstring\fR that lie between instances of the characters in \fIsplitChars\fR.
-Empty list elements will be generated if \fIstring\fR contains adjacent characters in \fIsplitChars\fR, or if the first or last character of \fIstring\fR is in \fIsplitChars\fR.
-If \fIsplitChars\fR is an empty string then each character of \fIstring\fR becomes a separate element of the result list. \fISplitChars\fR defaults to the standard white-space characters.
+Returns a list created by splitting *string* at each character that is in the *splitChars* argument.
+Each element of the result list will consist of the characters from *string* that lie between instances of the characters in *splitChars*.
+Empty list elements will be generated if *string* contains adjacent characters in *splitChars*, or if the first or last character of *string* is in *splitChars*.
+If *splitChars* is an empty string then each character of *string* becomes a separate element of the result list. *SplitChars* defaults to the standard white-space characters.

 # Examples